 If your phone is rooted, you’ll be able to see important details of the conversation, such as the chat ID, the chat name, the profile picture, the name of the conversation partner, the latest message, and type of conversation (whether it’s a group chat or personal message).

-However, if you have an unrooted device, you won’t be able to see a lot.
+However, I discovered that if you have an unrooted device, you won’t be able to see a lot.
 Unrooted devices can only show screenshot previews of instances when the app was used.

 That said, even if this is not as comprehensive, you can still use this feature to gain an idea of what your kid is up to on their social media.